-Number that were highly effective: 4

-Number that were somewhat effective:

-Number that were ineffective:
+Total number of strategies planned:4Number that were highly effective:4Number that were somewhat effective:4Number that were ineffective:4Number that were not evaluated:4Number that were not implemented:4

 All customers are given the opportunity to participate in providing feedback on services.
 The library has digital books available that can be delivered to customers remotely.
 When planning events access to all members of the community is a major consideration.
 Access and inclusion is always a consideration when policies and practices are developed that determine the operation of facilities, functions and events.